bmoginot/Fox-River-eDNA-Pipeline/lab_notebook.md

 loaded all of this into R using the run_phyloseq.R script in MSThesis and I finally have a phyloseq object...

 THANK HEAVENS

+## 06/18/25
+plotted diversity metrics using phyloseq

+i'm really not sure what i need to be looking for. i need to read the paper over again and email dr. stuart.